atom/node-oniguruma/README.md

 ### OnigRegExp::search(string, startPosition, callback)

-Synchronously search the string for a match starting at the given position.
+Search the string for a match starting at the given position.

 `string` - The string to search.